MatejKovacic/RasPBX-install/english.md

 Just be careful to enter your correct e-mail address.

+#### Important update!

+I prepared new scripts for sending and receiving SMS messages and for receiving MMS messages.
+You can check them on [SMS and MMS subpage](https://github.com/MatejKovacic/RasPBX-install/blob/main/SMS_and_MMS/README.md)!

 ### Install USSD webpage

 *Unstructured Supplementary Service Data* (USSD), sometimes also called *quick codes* or *feature codes*, is a communications protocol used by GSM cellular telephones to communicate with the mobile network operator's computers.
 USSD can be used for WAP browsing, prepaid callback service, mobile-money services, location-based content services, menu-based information services or as part of configuring the phone on the network.
 USSD messages are up to 182 alphanumeric characters long, but unlike SMS messages, USSD messages create a real-time connection during a USSD session.
 The connection remains open, allowing a two-way exchange of a sequence of data.